Dapp-Stack/Dapp-Stack/packages/deployer/README.md

 # `@dapp-stack/deployer`

-This package allows to deploy your solidity contracts
+This package allows to deploy your solidity contracts.

 ## Installation